bluesky314/MLheuristics.github.io/_posts/2014-3-3-Hello-World.md

 If we go upwards, as $$x_{2}$$ has a negative weight in the boundry equation, our boundry equation will become smaller causing the sigmoid function to fall below 0.5 indicating its probably not a lion therefore its a bear;  and the opposite will happen in case we move downwards.

 Generally speaking, moving in either direction from the decision boundry with respect to a variable will cause the boundary equation to either increase or decrease from zero depending on the sign of the variable.
 This will cause the decision function to no longer be indecisive.
-This same thing will apply if we had stacked a bunch of relu functions like relu1+relu2.....=y yielding relu1+relu2.....-y=0 as the boundary function
+This same thing will apply if we had stacked a bunch of relu functions like in our $$x_{2}$$ example where $$relu(x_{1}-1)+relu(2x_{1}-2)+......-x_{2}=0$$ was the boundary function.

+**Key point:** Arbitrarily complex functions can be created by stacking ReLUs side by side.
+Then the sigmoid turns these into a decision boundry and gives scores/probabilites for how close or far away points are from the boundry.
+To map more and more complex functions, we would need to have more terms in our boundary equation to create very non-linear functions with the ReLU's.
+Hence, easily separable data requires less perceptrons than more complicated data.

 This decision boundary is usually a non-linear boundary.
 What is and why is it non-linear?  [take e.g x-y>0, others]